goweiting/carneades-ext/system/README.md

   * Start the python interpreter and import `carneades` (see [running from the interpreter](#Interpreter)), or
   * Run from the command line (preferred method)
 4. The file (in step 1) will go through lexical analysis to ensure [synatx](#syntax) rules are obeyed before parsing it for the Carneades Argument Evaluation System.
+5. Propositions are evaluated using CAES, and the result will be printed in the terminal as well as in the log file for reference.
+The log files are located in the `log` folder adjacent to the `src`.

+For example, if the user wants to find out if proposition: `murder` (i.e., the accused committed murder) is an acceptable argument, CAES will output:
+`INFO: >>> accused committed murder IS NOT acceptable` if it is not acceptable.

 ## Directory
 The directory of the files is as such: